1. Know That It’s Not About Fear, It’s About Understanding

 - Shark Souvenirs (if it is not a fossil, do not buy it)

 - Pet products, mainly food, chews and supplements

 4. Support These and Save Money

 Support companies that manufacture products that use less packaging, do not harm the environment, support conservation efforts and give back.
-We have a whole list of these in our Zero Waste Cheat Sheet that you can download for Free below - it will also help you save a bunch of money.

 5. Know Where Your Seafood Comes From